PdoyleC/Watch_Blog/README.md

 ![contact wblog image](documentation/contactwblog.png)
  </details>

 - After this I decided that it would be nice if the user could see a video of the watch.
 After adding the code to views,urls,admin and then running python3 migrate in the terminal.
 After this there was an issue with the video blog and it does not exist error, the same issue with the contact page previously.
 I got in contact with tutor assistance, after chatting with them it was decided to delete that migration file, then run migrate again, I was told that only the posts created in the blog would be deleted and not the whole project.
 I then realised that the issue with the contact page could have been solved the same way and I misunderstood the term deleted, and it wasn't the whole project that would be deleted.
 This could have saved a lot of time in me doing research and coding to upload videos.
-The mirgration file was deleted and a new superuser was created.
+The migration file was deleted and a new superuser was created.
 New posts were added to the blog.
 <details>
 <summary>Error Images wblog_video</summary>

 ![videowblog image](documentation/videowblog.png)
  </details>

-- After realising that I wouldn't have to deleted the whole project, I added the contact page to the site instead of adding videos, as feedback from the users is more valuable to the site.
+- After realising that I wouldn't have to delete the whole project, I added the contact page to the site instead of adding videos, as feedback from the users is more valuable to the site.
 This could have saved me a lot of time working on other areas of the project.